jrc03c/gt-page-change-listener/readme.md

 # Intro

-`gt-page-change-listener` is a tool for listening for "page" changes in GT programs.
+`gt-page-change-listener` is a tool for listening for "page" changes in [GuidedTrack](https://www.guidedtrack.com) programs.

 # Install